Cyclic vomiting syndrome: Prognosis

 Fitzpatrick et al. (2007) identified 41 children with CVS.
 The mean age of the sample was 6 years at the onset of the syndrome, 8 years at first diagnosis, and 13 years at follow-up.
 As many as 39% of the children had resolution of symptoms immediately or within weeks of the diagnosis.
 Vomiting had resolved at the time of follow-up in 61% of the sample.
 Many children, including those in the remitted group, continued to have somatic symptoms such as headaches (in 42%) and abdominal pain (in 37%).

 Most children who have this disorder miss on average 24 school days a year.
 The frequency of episodes is higher for some people during times of excitement.
 Charitable organizations to support affected people and their families and to promote knowledge of CVS exist in several countries.

 A 2005 study by Fleisher et al. identified 41 adults who had been previously seen for complaints compatible with CVS.
 The average age at presentation of the sample was 34 years, and the mean age at onset was 21 years.
 The mean duration of the CVS at the time of consultation was 12 years.
 Of the 39 patients surveyed, 85% had episodes that were fairly uniform in length.
 Most patients reported these attacks in the morning hours.
 Of those 39 patients, 32% were completely disabled and required financial support due to CVS.
 Despite this, data suggests that the prognosis for CVS is generally favorable.

 Complications can include dehydration, dental caries, or an esophageal tear.

 Epidemiology

 The average age at onset is 3–7 years, with described cases as young as 6 days and as old as 73 years.
 Typical delay in diagnosis from onset of symptoms is 3 years.
 Females show a slight predominance over males.

 One study found that 3 in 100,000 five-year-olds are diagnosed with the condition.
 Two studies on childhood CVS suggest nearly 2% of school-age children may have CVS.

 History

 Cyclic vomiting syndrome was first described in France by Swiss physician Henri Clermond Lombard and first described in the English language by pediatrician Samuel Gee in 1882.

 It has been suggested that Charles Darwin's adult illnesses may have been due to this syndrome.
+Darwin's illness had features seen in patients with cyclic vomiting, in particular his susceptibility to seasickness when onboard HMS Beagle, episodes being brought on by pleasurable events, and his periods of extreme lethargy dating back to his university student days.
+However in Darwin's case it is argued that his vomiting was due to an inherited mitochondrial disorder.